How to Apply for Financial Aid

 - A completed FAFSA on file with the U.S. Department of Education.
 The processed FAFSA must be valid and have the University of Michigan-Dearborn school code (002326) listed so that OFAS can obtain the results electronically.

 - The submission of all other information requested by the Office of Financial Aid & Scholarships (required prior to disbursement of federal aid), including verification documents if necessary.

-Once a student’s financial aid file has been reviewed and deemed complete by a financial aid counselor, a financial aid package will be processed and an award notification will be mailed or emailed to the student.
+Once a student’s financial aid file has been reviewed and deemed complete by a financial aid counselor, a financial aid package will be processed and an award notification will be mailed or Emailed to the student.
 The initial financial aid package will be based on assumed full-time status for the fall and winter semesters.
 Awards will be adjusted to actual enrollment.
-Financial aid awards can be viewed on UM-Dearborn Connect.
+Financial aid awards can be viewed on the Financial Aid & Scholarship Self Service Portal.